tfiechowski/eti-apf-path-finding/README.md

 # Artificial Potential Field for mobile robot path finding
 A project showing the Artificial Potential Field method for robot path finding.

+It was written for the assessment for Mobile Robots course.

 ## Overview

 There is a bright red robot on the field, and its goal is to reach the destination point showed in light green.